 No one has favorited this theater yet

-The Alhambra building was built on the site of the former Casino Theatre.
+The Alhambra building was built in 1913 on the site of the former Casino Theatre.
 This was the first theatre built in Indianapolis for movies only.
 It was the first movie house in the city to built with a balcony.
 It was built by the Dickson-Talbot chain.
 The facade of the theatre was Rockwood Pottery, with the interior painted in ebony and gold.

 Just login to your account and subscribe to this theater